-John is a member of the American Academy of Estate Planning Attorneys, the National Academy of Elder Law Attorneys, and the Estate Planning and Elder Law Sections of the North Carolina Bar Association, where he serves on the Estate Planning Section’s Legislative Committee and the Elder Law Section Council.
+John is a member of the American Academy of Estate Planning Attorneys, the National Academy of Elder Law Attorneys, and the Estate Planning and Elder Law Sections of the North Carolina Bar Association, where he serves on the Estate Planning Section’s Legislative Committee and formerly served on the Elder Law Section Council.

 John believes he has a responsibility to devote his time and energy to improving the community where he lives and works.
 In addition to his current involvement with the North Carolina Bar Association, he is actively involved in Forest Hill Church and the Mecklenburg South Rotary Club.

 John was also active in a number of civic organizations prior to moving to North Carolina:

 - Kentucky Bar Association: Probate and Trust Law Section Vice-Chair, 2010-2011; Probate and Trust Law Section Legislation Committee Member, 2011-2012;